lixinW/ship-hats-docs/subscription.md

 # Subscription

-## Overview
-[SHIP-HATS](https://www.developer.tech.gov.sg/products/categories/devops/ship-hats/overview) manages its tenants through subscriptions.
-Only agencies can subscribe to SHIP-HATS, however, agencies can extend subscriptions to non-agency users, such as vendors.
+SHIP-HATS manages its tenants through subscriptions.
+Only agencies can subscribe to SHIP-HATS.
+However, agencies can extend subscriptions to non-agency users, such as vendors.
 Following image shows the 4 subscription tiers (Starter, Squad, Team, and Tribe) and available add-ons for each service under SHIP-HATS.

 ![Subscription Tiers](ship-hats-subscription-table.png)

-Public officers can visit the i[ntranet website for pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx).
+Public officers can visit the [Intranet website for pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx).
 For further queries on pricing, please drop us an email at <enquiries_ENP@tech.gov.sg>.

 ## Understanding SHIP-HATS Subscription